ARTSTM/U5_WS/folder1/file_online.md

  - step by step guide on simple exercise on NUCLEO-L575ZI-Q board using STM32CubeIDE toolchain which could help you to verify your installation process
 <br>

+**Important notice.
+Both boards: NUCLEO-U575ZI-Q and STM32L562E-DK will be iprovided to you just before the session.**

 To navigate within this manual, please use navigation buttons:
 <br>